Qi (pronounced chee) is the word used in Chinese Medicine to describe air, vitality, or oxygen inside and outside the body.

 There are many more things that you can do at home but these are some of the key points.

 If Qi deficiency is more deeply rooted I recommend using prescribed herbal medicine as this has a deeper and stronger Qi stengthening effect.
-Acupuncture will generally not help in raising the Qi and is not hugely helpful for this type of pattern.
+Acupuncture will generally not help in raising the Qi and is not hugely helpful for this type of pattern when used alone.

 NEED MORE HELP?